 New Zealand has a unique connection to Antarctica and the Southern Ocean.
 We have long been involved in its exploration ever since the heroic pioneering work of Scott, Shackleton and Amundsen.
 New Zealand too was one of only 7 other States to take up the role of foundation members of the Antarctic Treaty System and has been prominent in its development and in the struggle to protect and understand the fragile Antarctic environment.
 New Zealand will soon lose a generation of pioneering scientists, explorers and support personnel who led the way for advances in Antarctica.

-The goal will be to talk with, record, preserve and make available audio tapes of the members of the TAE that have yet to be recorded.
+The goal will be to talk with, record, preserve and make available audio tapes of the members of the TAE, and other significant early Antarctic scientists and support personnel that have yet to be recorded.
 The NZ Antarctic Society received funding from the Lottery Grants Board in 1996.
 That project enabled the histories of 10 surviving TAE members to be recorded.
 These are now archived with the Canterbury Museum.
-Six other members of the TAE party, including Sir Edmund Hillary, have yet to be recorded.
-The remainder of the men from the expedition have passed away, interviews with their widows will be conducted once the original member interviews are completed.
-The hope is to complete this valuable collection.
+Six other members of the TAE party, including Sir Edmund Hillary, have since been recorded.
+The remainder of the men from the expedition have passed away.

 Future uses for the histories

 It is envisioned that the histories could be used in a number of ways.
 Their value is two-fold: First, as a research reference collection.
 Use in this way is accomplished by adding the materials to the Canterbury Museum.
 Secondly, it is hoped that the histories could be utilized by schools, libraries and museums.
 The histories could be edited and posted on the Gateway Antarctica or ALC web site to be used as a teaching tool or for the general publicıs use.
 It is also envisioned that during 'anniversary years' that the histories could tour New Zealand and perhaps form part of an international exhibition which celebrates and commemorates an Antarctic event.